jart/bestline/README.md

 - Remove heavyweight dependencies like printf/sprintf
 - Remove ISIG→^C→EAGAIN hack and catch signals properly
 - Support running on Windows in MinTTY or CMD.EXE on Win10+
-- Support diacratics, русский, Ελληνικά, 中国人, 한국인, 日本
+- Support diacratics, русский, Ελληνικά, 中国人, 日本語, 한국인

 ## Readability

-This codebase aims to follow in Antirez's tradition of writing beautiful programs, that solve extremely difficult difficult technical problems in the simplest most elegant way possible.
+This codebase aims to follow in Antirez's tradition of writing beautiful programs, that solve extremely difficult technical problems in the most elegant way possible.
 The original Linenoise source code is sort of like an old Delorean where it's simple and beautiful, but has a lot of things broken about it that need to be fixed, which gives you plenty of reasons to sit down and fix things to fully appreciate its beauty.

 There are however some differences in style.
-Antirez generally optimizes for fewer lines of code even if it makes the binary footprint larger and ignore edge cases while instilling a cultural bias for Engilsh language.
+Antirez generally optimizes for fewer lines of code even if it makes the binary footprint larger and with poor edge case handling and cultural biases presumably to preserve its accessibility and value as an educational tool.
 For example, one of the biggest issues with Linenoise, was that pressing the wrong key on the keyboard would mess with the state and garble input since it didn't actually parse ansi codes or even multibyte characters.

 While this project has addressed many of Linenoise's shortcomings, we've sought to do it in a way that carries on the Antirez tradition of simple